rmpaltanwale/Sessions_of_Congress-1987-2025-/README.md

 House seat compositions) aligns evenly in rows and columns.
 The <div> individual seats are contained within columns ) to define layout precision.
 - Typography and Readability:
 The text uses standard system fonts to maintain legibility across browsers.
-Hierarchical tags like <h3>
-and <p> create a clear separation between headings and explanatory content, improving readability and accessibility.
+Hierarchical tags like "h3" and "p" create a clear separation between headings and explanatory content, improving readability and accessibility.
 - Dynamic Visualization:
 JavaScript was used to generate the grid of colored squares dynamically.
 Loops populate the containers